xaviemirmon/gatsby-plugin-drupal-menus/README.md

 This module works alongside the [Gatsby Live Preview](https://www.drupal.org/project/gatsby)  module for Drupal.

+## Installation

+`npm -i gatsby-plugin-drupal-menus`

+In your `gatsby-config.js` add:

+module.exports = {
+  plugins: [
+    `gatsby-plugin-drupal-menus`
+  ]
+}

+## Usage

-To use this component simply add the following to your site where your wish for your menu to appear
+To use this component simply add the following to your site's  where your wish for your menu to appear

 ```jsx harmony
 <Menu />